Shortest Paths in Graphs of Convex Sets: Control applications

 To formulate this problem as an SPP in GCS we proceed as in Figure~\ref{fig:minimum_time}.
-The vertices $\cV$ in our graph are ordered in a sequence, with the source $s$ as the first vertex and the target $t$ as the last.
-The number of vertices is equal to $\bar T+1$, where $\bar T$ is a given upper limit on the optimal time horizon $T$.
+The vertices $\cV$ in our graph are ordered in a sequence.
+The source $s$ is the first vertex and the target $t$ is the last.
+The number of vertices is equal to $\bar T+1$, where $\bar T$ is a given upper bound on the optimal time horizon $T$.
 Each vertex that is not the target has two outgoing edges: one that connects it to the next vertex in the sequence and one that goes to the target.
-For each $v \in \cV$, the continuous variable $\bx_v$ paired with vertex $v$ lives in $\R^{q+r}$ and defines a state and control pair $(\bs_v, \ba_v)$.
-These variables are constrained by the following convex sets: $\cX_s := \{\bs_0\} \times \cA$ for the source, $\cX_t := \{(\bzero,\bzero)\}$ for the target (the value of $\ba_t$ is actually irrelevant), and $\cX_v := \cS \times \cA$ for all the other vertices.
-The length of an edge $(u,v)$ is equal to $1$ if $\bs_{v} = \bA \bs_u + \bB \ba_u$, and it is infinite otherwise.
+For each $v \in \cV$, the continuous variable $\bx_v$ represents a state and control pair $(\bs_v, \ba_v)$.
+These variables are constrained by the following sets: $\cX_s :=\cD \cap (\{\bs_0\} \times \R^r)$ for the source, $\cX_t := \{(\bzero,\bzero)\}$ for the target (the value of $\ba_t$ is actually irrelevant), and $\cX_v := \cD$ for all the other vertices.
+To minimize the number of edges in the optimal path (i.e., the time steps to reach the origin), the length of each edge $(u,v)$ is $1$ if $\bs_{v} = \bA \bs_u + \bB \ba_u$ and infinite otherwise.
 (See Example~\ref{ex:perspective_extended_values} for the perspective of such a function.)